The Mt. Ebal Curse Tablet

 History IX

-[Ebal, fifteen of thirty]
+[Post fifteen of thirty]

 Despite the brouhaha about his Mt.
 Ebal Curse Tablet press conference, Stripling pressed on.

-Otherwise, proceed below.
+Otherwise, continue below.

 Which journal did Stripling petition?

-Eventually, Stripling received the reviewers’ initial verdicts.
+Stripling welcomed the reviewers’ initial verdicts and questions.

 Two of these gave glowing approval.
-The other reflected considerable disdain and, in fact, vaguely suggested possible criminality.
+The other reflected considerable disdain and, in fact, suggested possible criminality.

-To these Stripling and his team responded.
+To these, Stripling and his team responded.

 The journal decided to publish the Stripling team’s article.